OSHA encourages employers to provide AEDs in the workplace

 With over 30 years in the business of defibrillation, we have the experience and products to assist you throughout the automated external defibrillator (AED) implementation process.

 Recent remarks from OSHA Administrator, John Henshaw on AEDs in the workplace:

-ZOLL's AED Plus is the only AED in the market today that:
+ZOLL's AED Plus is the only AED in the market with Real CPR Help®:

 According to OSHA, automated external defibrillators (AEDs) are an important lifesaving technology and may have a role to play in treating workplace cardiac arrest.
 To assist in addressing AED issues, information is provided below regarding occupational risk factors and the use of AEDs in the workplace.